What is molfar.io

 Why are they unique?

 molfar.io is after Lean methodology.
 We are not proposing to create everything for all platforms at one time.
 Firstly, we would suggest you to test your idea.
 It can be fake landing pages with analytics, simple MVPs, or even video presentations.
-If you figure out after that there is a demand on the market, than we can work further.
-This means that we neutralized the 42% of risks and found out that there is a demand on the market (found Product/Market Fit).
-We can go further and reduce other 17% of risks now.
-Everything you need to do is just sell and promote your app.
+If you figure out after that there is a demand on the market, then we can work further.
+This means that we neutralized 42% of risks and found out that there is a demand on the market (found Product/Market Fit).
+We can go further and reduce the other 17% of risks now.
+Everything you need to do is to sell and promote your app.
 Does this sound interesting?
-So, when dev shops say: “Yes, let’s do everything you want”, we say: “Don’t do this, test it firstly.
+So, when dev shops say: “Yes, let’s do everything you want”, we say: “Don’t do this, test it first.
 Let’s save your money and our time”.

 Not just buzzwords!